dinther/SerialPortManager/README.md

 SerialPortManager serialPortManager = new SerialPortManager();
 ```

-or if you are only interested in certain devices like your Arduino or Raspberry Pico you can pass in the Vendor and/or Product ID
+or if you are only interested in certain devices like your Arduino or Raspberry Pico you can pass either VendorID and or ProductID in base 10 or hex.
 ```C#
 SerialPortManager serialPortManager = new SerialPortManager(0x2e8a, 0x0722);
 ```

-or
+or just ProductID.
 ```C#
 SerialPortManager serialPortManager = new SerialPortManager(0, 0x0722);
 ```

-or
+or just VendorID here in base 10
 ```C#
 SerialPortManager serialPortManager = new SerialPortManager(11914);
 ```

-To start the port monitoring process you call
+To start a port scan and the port monitoring process you call
 ```C#
 serialPortManager.scan();
 ```

 This starts the port monitoring AND find all the ports currently connected.

-If are not interested in changes to the ports available and only want to find the current ports you pass in `false`
+If are not interested in changes to the ports available and only want to find the current ports you call:
 ```C#
 serialPortManager.scan(false);
 ```

+This will perform a single port scan and report on each matching port through the `OnPortFoundEvent`

 ## Complete program